sondregronas/FeideUtstyrbase/README.md

 [![codecov](https://codecov.io/gh/sondregronas/FeideUtstyrbase/branch/main/graph/badge.svg?token=JNLY5WWC3X)](https://codecov.io/gh/sondregronas/FeideUtstyrbase)
 [![License](https://img.shields.io/github/license/sondregronas/FeideUtstyrbase)](https://github.com/sondregronas/FeideUtstyrbase/blob/main/LICENSE)

 For Vågen VGS, might be possible to use for other schools with some modifications.
-(Work in progress, not plug and play)
+(Work in progress, this is not plug and play)

 ## Dev setup
 Recommended `.env` file for development: